alisio/alisio-openvidu/README.md

 * `network_interfaces` - The network interfaces listening (csv list).
 Default 'eth0'
 * `install_path` - The OpenVidu install path (string).
 Default '/opt/openvidu-server'
 * `kms_version` - The version of the Kurento-media-server (string).
 Default '6.13.0'
+* `kms_uri` - KMS URL's to which OpenVidu Server will try to connect.
+They are tested in order until a valid one is found (array).
+Default Value '["ws://localhost:8888/kurento"]'
 * `logfile` - The OpenVidu logfile path (string).
 Default '/var/log/openvidu.log'
 * `recording` - Enable or disable video recording (boolean).
 Default true
 * `recording_autostop` - Time in seconds to stop recording a finalized conference (integer).
 Default '0'